 Your hurricane insurance deductible can be easily located on your policy’s declaration page, which is the monthly or annual invoice for your policy.

-Almost every state on the Atlantic coast allows insurers to charge special deductibles for hurricane damage, but depending on your insurer and state you live in, you may have the option to pay a higher premiums in exchange for a lower fixed-price deductible.
+Almost every state on the Atlantic coast allows insurers to charge special deductibles for hurricane damage, but depending on your insurer and state you live in, you may have the option to pay a higher premiums in exchange for a lower, fixed-price deductible.

 Fortunately, there are steps you can take to limit hurricane damage to your home if you’re underinsured or don’t have a policy at all.
 Regardless of whether you’re underinsured or fully insured, the Insurance Information Institute recommends taking the following step in the months and weeks leading up to a hurricane or hurricane season.
-Please, don’t wait for the days leading up to do this:
+Please, don’t wait for the days leading up to a hurricane to do this:

 Security you can trust